Colman-spelt-without-an-E/multi-armed-bandits/README.md

 In this repository, 5 strategies are used.
 They are $\epsilon$-greedy, upper confidence bound (UCB), greedy Bayesian, Thompson sampling, and randomised probability matching (RPM).
 Each strategy is stored as a class in a Python file, under the folder "algorithms".

-A comparison is also made.
+Comparisons of strategies are also made under the folder "analysis".

 For details, please refer to M2R_Stats.pdf.
-In it, non-stochastic gambling and continuum-armed bandit problems are explored as well.
+In the pdf, non-stochastic gambling and continuum-armed bandit problems are explored as well.

 This is written in collaboration with Afshein Keshmiri, Justin Lau, Linze Li, Lunzhi Shi, and Lucas Siu.
 See also Justin's repository https://github.com/n88k/multi-armed-bandit.